 For additional information, please click on this link to view the job description

 For more information and to apply click here.

 If you have any questions, please contact Dawn Bobzien - email@example.com

-Provides direct nursing care to patients.
-Assists escorting patients to activities off the ward as needed, including meals, medical appointments, recreation, and other activities within the institution.
-Performs specialized duties assigned by the shift supervisor, and other duties assigned in order to maintain an efficient, clean, and safe environment for patients and staff.
-Assists in a variety of practical tasks essential for operation of the unit.
+A Resident Treatment Worker provides direct care to patients and routinely escorts patients to activities off the ward as needed for meals, medical appointments, recreation and other activities within the institution.
+Specialized duties may be assigned by the shift supervisor and other responsibilities covering a variety of practical tasks essential for operation of the unit in order to maintain an efficient, clean, and safe environment for patients and staff may be assigned as well.

-Performs essential safety functions, including but not limited to, being present on and observing the patient wards, monitoring the tone and milieu of each area to assist in maintaining a calm and therapeutic environment, identifying potential situations that need to be addressed; utilizing de-escalation techniques as needed, responding to and participating in emergency codes, conducting observation and/or security checks, and is responsible for portraying good role modeling skills in language, behavior, attitude, and personal interactions.
+An RTW performs essential safety functions including but not limited to being present on and observing the patient wards, monitoring the tone and milieu of each area to assist in maintaining a calm and therapeutic environment, identifying potential situations that need to be addressed, utilizing de- escalation techniques as needed, responding to and participating in emergency codes and conducting observation and/or security checks.
+The RTW is a role model for patients so should also exhibit respectable skills in language, behavior, attitude and personal interactions.

-Works with the Nursing/Staff Development Department to schedule and teach hospital-wide trainings to include Professional Assault Crisis Training (Pro-Act) training for new employees, annual recertification, and quarterly reviews.
-Provides instruction and feedback to staff based on their observation of Pro-Act techniques used in patient interactions.
+In addition, RTWs work with the Nursing/Staff Development Department to schedule and teach hospital-wide trainings including Professional Assault Crisis Training (Pro-Act) for new employees, annual recertification and quarterly reviews.
+RTW team members also provide instruction and feedback to staff based on their observation of Pro-Act techniques used in patient interactions.